Vetal580/simpleWebApp/README.md

 - Validation.
 Auxiliary classes for validating forms.
 - Webapp resources (css, images, js, pages, configuration)

 MySQL database is stored on a remote server.
-All you need to configure the program on your PC - change the root folder of the project location in the `productImageUpload` method of `ProductServiceImpl` class and configure Apache Tomcat Server.
+All you need to configure the program on your PC - Internet connection, change the root folder of the project location in the `productImageUpload` method of `ProductServiceImpl` class and configure Apache Tomcat Server.

 Video demonstration of program functionality - [Link](https://youtu.be/cLUOYdsESG0)